-- This parameter is determined by device characterization but is not production tested.
-TQFP package only. - 3dV represents the interpolated capacitance when the input and output signals switch from 0V to 3V or from 3V to 0V.
+- These parameters are determined by device characterization but are not production tested (TQFP Package only). - 3dV references the interpolated capacitance when the input and output signals switch from 0V to 3V or from 3V to 0V.

 Maximum Operating Temperature and Supply Voltage^(1,2)